| Removal |

 Description A spark plug is a device for delivering electric current from an ignition system to the combustion chamber of a spark-ignition engine to ignite the compressed fuel/air mixture therein by means of an electric spark, while containing combustion pressure within the engine.

 Removal 1.
 Disconnect the negative (-) battery terminal.
-2. Remove the floor console upper cover.
-(Refer to Body - "Floor Console Assembly") 3.
-Disconnect the console upper cover connector (A).
-4. Remove the cup holder assembly (A) after loosening the mounting screws.
+2. Remove the rear bumper cover.
+(Refer to Body - "Rear Bumper Cover") 3.
+Disconnect the connector (A) from the parking assist sensor.
+4. Pull out the sensor (A) by opening the sensor holder (B) out.